 Keeping alive the memory of all who served at Royal Air Force Tarrant Rushton

-The memorial at the former Royal Air Force station of Tarrant Rushton in Dorset was created in 1982.
+The memorial at the former Royal Air Force station of Tarrant Rushton in Dorset, created in 1982 whilst the airfield was being dismantled.

 Our mission is to maintain the memorial and keep alive the memory of all the brave men and women who served here during the second world war or with Flight Refuelling.